mugabepatricia/EHR_Clinical_Performance_Dashboard-Kenya_2023-2025_Excel/README.md

 - Pulled lab results into encounters table using multi-criteria XLOOKUP

 ## Analysis Questions Answered
-Q1 — What proportion of hypertensive patients achieve BP <140/90 at follow-up?
+— What proportion of hypertensive patients achieve BP <140/90 at follow-up?
-Q2 — Is BMI ≥30 associated with HbA1c ≥7% in T2DM patients?
+— Which diagnosis groups have the highest abnormal lab rates?
-Q3 — Which diagnosis groups have the highest abnormal lab rates?
+— How does encounter type distribute across counties?
-Q4 — How does encounter type distribute across counties?
+- How many patients attended the different facilities
-Q5 — Gender disparity in LDL management (<3 mmol/L target)
+- Which counties had more patients

 ## Key Findings
 - Overall BP control rate: 27.89% — below WHO 50% benchmark